-The private Girls Boarding School, at the corner of Moore and McIntyre Streets, known as Alma College, in St Thomas, Ontario, opened its doors to young women in 1881 and finally closed in 1988.
+Alma College the private Girls Boarding School, at the corner of Moore and McIntyre Streets, in St Thomas, Ontario, opened its doors to young women in 1881 and finally closed in 1988.

 During the late 1800's St Thomas was booming, mainly due to the railroads which came through the city and the increased economy that they brought to the citizens.

 At that time, Bishop Albert Carmen proposed that a Ladies College be established here.

 The name of the school honours the late Mrs. J.D.
 (Alma) Munroe Duffield, wife of the then Sheriff, Collin Munroe.

 Alma college was officially opened in 1881 as a Liberal Arts College for young women, offering instruction in Literature, Arts and Music, and who's goal was to "promote the spiritual and educational growth and development of young women from around the globe"